ccbtokyo/visvib-manual/docs/en/1-prep-hardware.md

 [AMERICAN DJ / DP415R](https://www.soundhouse.co.jp/products/detail/item/252223/)

-- A device that controls AC100V outlet voltage using DMX signals.
+- A device that controls AC Power voltage using DMX signals.
 - Other alternatives include Elation Cyber Pak or LITE-PUTER DX-402A.
-- Each unit can control up to 4 channels, so 2 units are needed if using more than 5 lights.
+- Each unit can control up to 4 channels, so 2 units are needed if using more than 4 lights.

 ### DMX-USB Converter